tnn-gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/index.md

 This table shows:

 - Each of your environments (e.g., dev, stage, prod).
-- The modules deployed (e.g., vpc, ecs, rds).
+- The modules deployed (e.g., vpc, eks, rds).
 - The version of each module deployed in each environment (e.g., v0.2.3, v0.2.2).
 - The latest version available of each module (e.g., v0.2.3).

-An asterisk next to any version number indicates a newer version is available and that you may want to update: in the example above, you can see that the `ecs` and `rds` modules need an update.
+An asterisk next to any version number indicates a newer version is available and that you may want to update: in the example above, you can see that the `eks` and `rds` modules need an update.
 The next several sections will walk you through how to update these modules.

 ## Update a single module with the CLI